Diwakar98/Student_Database_Management_System/README.md

 Run "DBMS.java" file.
 For proper input, see line number 570(main function) in "DBMS.java" file Sample Input and Output are also given. (input.txt and output.txt)

+You would get the output as a text file named "Output.txt" under the inner directory named "Sample_Input_Output"